Virtual Boy: Legacy

 According to Game Over, Nintendo blamed the machine's faults directly on its creator, Gunpei Yokoi.
 The commercial failure of the Virtual Boy was reportedly a contributing factor to Yokoi's withdrawal from Nintendo, although he had already planned to retire years prior and then finished the successful Game Boy Pocket, which was released shortly before his departure.
 According to his Nintendo and Koto colleague Yoshihiro Taki, Yokoi had originally decided to retire at age 50 to do as he pleased but had simply delayed it.
 Nintendo held that Yokoi's departure was "absolutely coincidental" to the market performance of any Nintendo hardware.
 The New York Times maintained that Yokoi kept a close relationship with Nintendo.
 After leaving Nintendo, Yokoi founded his own company, Koto, and collaborated with Bandai to create the WonderSwan, a handheld system competing with the Game Boy.

-The commercial failure of the Virtual Boy reportedly did little to alter Nintendo's development approach and focus on innovation.
 The console's focus on peripherals and haptic technology reemerged in later years.
 The original inventor, Reflection Technology, Inc., was reportedly financially "devastated" by the Virtual Boy's performance, with dwindling operations by 1997.

 The Nintendo 3DS console was launched in 2011, as a handheld gaming console with autostereoscopic 3D visuals, without any special glasses.
 Prior to launch, Shigeru Miyamoto discussed the Virtual Boy.
 He said it renders wireframe graphics, but its effects are generally used for two-dimensional games with depth-separated planes.
 He stated that the graphics are not as appealing, and while developing the Nintendo 64, he had ruled out the use of wireframe graphics as too sparse to draw player characters.
 Finally, he stated that he perceived the Virtual Boy as a novelty that should not have used the Nintendo license so prominently.